qrvey/partner-portal/docs/data-router/Metadata/transformations/transformations-array.md

 ![array-filter](https://s3.amazonaws.com/cdn.qrvey.com/documentation_assets/data-router/array2.png#thumbnail)

-Configuring the Array Filter transformation is a three step process:
+Configuring the Array Filter transformation is a three-step process:
 1. Choose the array property to filter from the Array Path drop-down menu.

 2. Choose “Standard” or “Advanced” for condition type: